theguyontheleft/Fully-Associative-Cache/README.md

-* You can open any of those file with the open button pinned to the quick access toolbar (Hover over the "ComputerSimGUI" menu and a "file" option will appear, from the file option a file can opened and then later saved.
+* You can open any of those file with the open button pinned to the quick access toolbar (Hover over the "ComputerSimGUI" menu and a "file" option will appear, from the file option a file can opened and then later saved)
 * Once the file has been loaded the GUI's interface should be pretty straight forward.